bwangsta/weather-app/README.md

 `npm run build`

 ## Usage
-Type in a city in the search bar and the webpage will display its current weather and weather for the next 24 hours in 3 hour intervals.
+Type in a city in the search bar and the webpage will display its current weather and its future daily forecast.

 ## Roadmap
 - [x] Dynamically change background image based on location's current weather
-- [ ] Show the time of the location queried
+- [x] Show the time of the location queried
 - [ ] Add sound effects based on the weather
 - [ ] Display weather based on user's location by default
 - [ ] Add more weather statistics
 - [ ] Add button to toggle between Fahrenheit and Celcius
-- [ ] Transition to another free weather API
+- [x] Transition to another free weather API
+- [ ] Show search results when there are cities with the same names and allows user to select which one they want
+- [ ] Add hourly forecast for the next 24 hours
+- [ ] Add animations
+- [ ] Swap between day and night background images depending on sunrise/sunset time

 ## Acknowledgements
 - [Bootstrap Icons](https://icons.getbootstrap.com/)